san360/apim-shgw-guide/README.md

 * **Access Token**: A gateway access key/token is generated and used by the SHGW to authenticate to APIM’s configuration endpoint.
 The token expires (typically 30 days) and must be refreshed. ([learn.microsoft.com][7])
 * **Azure Entra ID (AAD) App Authentication**: Supported alternative to access token.
 You can create an Azure Entra app (service principal), assign custom roles (Gateway Configuration Reader, etc), and use that for auth.
 This enables longer-lived secrets and better identity/security. ([learn.microsoft.com][4])
-* Other IdPs: The documentation shows support only for Azure Entra/ AAD for the control‐plane auth; no generic other IdP is documented for SHGW → APIM.
-So you should assume AAD only.

 ### 2) Client → Gateway (Data Plane)